hds-safdari/info.github.io/pub.md

 <div style="text-align: center;">
     <img src="erasmus_example.png" alt="Reciprocity Patterns in the Erasmus Network" style="max-width: 100%; height: auto;">
-    <p><em>Figure 2: illustrates how different universities in the Erasmus student exchange network exhibit a range of
+    <p><em>Figure 2: Reciprocity Patterns in the Erasmus Network.
+This figure illustrates how different universities in the Erasmus student exchange network exhibit a range of
     reciprocity patterns in their partnerships with other universities.
 The figure visualizes these patterns in terms of how the outgoing edges of a given university are driven by academic preference versus the reciprocation of student exchanges from partner universities.
 </em></p>